XrayUIXrayUI

 Logs Growing Too Large

-• The system automatically limits log file size
+• The system automatically limits log file size and rotates logs

 • Use "Clear Logs" periodically to start fresh